notpresident35/awesome-learn-gamedev/README.md

 [Smithsonian Open Access](https://www.si.edu/openaccess) - A massive repository of 3D and 2D digital resources from the Smithsonian Institute archives, such as photos and 3D scans of historical objects.
 Perfect for reference and creative commons reuse!

-[Resources for Commission Artists](https://www.nadiaxel.com/post/free-ressources-for-commission-artists) - If you want to open yourself up for commission work, this is a godsend.
+[Ultimate Commission Guide for Artists](https://web.archive.org/web/20241002013115/https://www.nadiaxel.com/post/ultimate-art-commission-guide) - If you want to open yourself up for commission work, this is a godsend.

 [SageThumbs](https://www.cherubicsoft.com/en/projects/sagethumbs/) - An extension that adds advanced file previews and conversion tools to Windows Explorer (including, notably, .psd).
 For artists who frequently use many Adobe programs or file formats, RAW files, and PDFs, this will save you time.